National Lampoon's Vacation (film series): National Lampoon's Christmas Vacation (1989)

 National Lampoon's Christmas Vacation was directed by Jeremiah S. Chechik and written by John Hughes.
 The film follows Clark's attempt at delivering "the most fun-filled old-fashioned family Christmas ever".
 As Clark's parents, aunt, and uncle, Ellen's parents, and Catherine and Eddie's family begin arriving early, he becomes obsessed with ensuring that everything goes right.
 Meanwhile, he is also expecting a large Christmas bonus check from Frank Shirley that will cover a surprise backyard swimming pool that he already ordered.
-However, when the Christmas bonuses are cut, he instead receives a one-year membership to the Jelly of the Month Club, causing him to snap and go crazy.
+However, when the Christmas bonuses are cut, he instead receives a one-year membership to the Jelly of the Month Club, causing him to snap and go berserk.

 The film's success resulted in a sequel, National Lampoon's Christmas Vacation 2, centered on Eddie's family.

 Vegas Vacation (1997)

 Vegas Vacation was directed by Stephen Kessler and written by Elisa Bell, based on a story by Bell and Bob Ducsay.
 After receiving a large bonus check from Frank Shirley for the success of one of the preservatives that he worked on, Clark takes his family on vacation to Las Vegas.
 Immediately hitting the blackjack tables, he begins to blow all his money, resulting in them breaking off in their own directions.
 While he tries to regain his money through the help of his cousin-in-law Eddie, Ellen becomes infatuated with Wayne Newton as Rusty wins big at the dice tables and Audrey turns to go-go dancing with her cousin Vicki.
 The film is notable for being the first (and to date, only) installment to receive a PG rating from the MPAA and the first to be made without the involvement of John Hughes.